havonz/SCRMapDocs/en/epScript-Reference.md

 setcurpl(P3);
 DisplayText("Printed content for player 3");

-// CurrentPlayer is the constant number 13.
+// $CurrentPlayer is the constant number 13.
 It can cause some player-related conditions or actions to access the current player value
-// CurrentPlayer != getcurpl()
+// $CurrentPlayer != getcurpl()
 if ($CurrentPlayer == 13) {
     DisplayTextAll("Well, right");
 }

 // Set Fastest game speed x2
 setcurpl(-122787 + 6);
-SetDeaths(CurrentPlayer, SetTo, 21, 0);
+SetDeaths($CurrentPlayer, SetTo, 21, 0);
 ```

 ### Local Player